Dishwasher Interior Staining

 - Remove mineral build-up or detergent residue with the citric acid treatment described in the "Gray and/or brown stains" section.

 Note: Citric acid is available in liquid or crystal form.
 We recommend the crystals because they will remain in the detergent cup until it is time to dispense the product, while the liquid is likely to run out before the detergent cup opens.
 Citric acid crystals are sometimes called "sour salt" and are available at some drug stores and most grocery stores in the canning or spice section.
-GE Appliance Parts also stocks Citric Acid Crystals as part number WD35X151.
-Replacement filters can be ordered: Purchase a GE Appliance part online.
+GE Appliances Parts also stocks Citric Acid Crystals as part number WD35X151.
+Replacement filters can be ordered: Purchase a part online.

 - Citric acid can be used in both plastic and stainless steel interior dishwashers.